F3real/F3real.github.io/content/ethernaut_wargame2.md

 web3.eth.sendTransaction(tx, (err,res)=>{console.log(err,res);});
 ~~~

-If transaction is successful, we can use etherescan to see created contract address.
+If the transaction is successful, we can use etherescan to see created contract address.

 Challenge solidity code:
 ~~~solidity